How to manufacture textiles with Nanotechnology?

-At the nanoscale material properties can behave very different, unexpected or even in a novel way than at macro scale, this is the core and the most fundamental learning.
-Nanotechnology is characterized by design, manufacture (synthesis) and application of nanomaterials and nanostructures in advanced macro- and micro-systems.
-The core of science innovation is happening with structures and materials from a sub-atom metre to many micrometres (hundreds of nanometres).
+At the Nanoscale material properties can behave very different, unexpected or even in a novel way than at the macro scale, this is the core and the most fundamental learning.
+Nanotechnology is characterized by design, manufacture (synthesis) and application of Nanomaterials and nanostructures in advanced macro- and micro-systems.
+The core of scientific innovation is happening with structures and materials from a sub-atom metre to many micrometres (hundreds of nanometres).

 Nanometrology of surfaces

-Nanotechnology measurement tools and future standardization methods are under pressure as demands for extremely precise and new ways to measure material phenomena at nanoscale is required for Successful implementation of nanotechnology.
-One of the important developments that are simultaneously happening is the ultra-important nanometrology tool scanning probe microscope (SPM) or preferably called nanoscope (Ultra-microscope).
-Nanoscope makes it possible further develop nanomanufacturing in the direction of bottom-up and self-assemble techniques in production of nanomaterials.
+Nanotechnology measurement tools and future standardization methods are under pressure as demands for extremely precise and new ways to measure material phenomena at the nanoscale is required for Successful implementation of nanotechnology.
+One of the important developments that are simultaneously happening is the ultra-important nanometrology tool scanning probe microscope (SPM) or preferably called Nanoscope (Ultra-microscope).
+Nanoscope makes it possible to further develop nanomanufacturing in the direction of bottom-up and self-assembly techniques in the production of Nanomaterials.

 - non-functionalized textile products